intel/dffml/master/_sources/shouldi.md.txt

 #### What's This Really Called

-The real name of this package is "DFFML Evaluator for PyPi Packages". `shouldi` is mearly the command line invokation, and we claim `shouldi`, the package name on PyPi, to avoid a supply chain attack.
+The real name of this package is "DFFML Evaluator for PyPi Packages". `shouldi` is merely the command line invocation, and we claim `shouldi`, the package name on PyPi, to avoid a supply chain attack.